 Just like when you are in photo mode, it’s nice to have video taking options with your deer cam too.
 To conserve battery life most videos on a trail cam are shot in 5 to 180-second streams.
 You should be able to choose this amount of time yourself.

 More sophisticated game cameras will also have a mode where it will automatically take a quick video right after it snaps a few photos.
 That is a really handy feature for seeing what is lurking in the area you place your trail camera.

 It’s very important for your trail camera to have its motion sensor activated when an animal approaches within a reasonable distance from your trail camera.
 After all, not every animal that is in the area of your deer camera will be up close to it.

-There are two main motion sensing ranges to consider here:
+There are two main motion-sensing ranges to consider here:

 - Distance away

 This is simply how far out in front of your game camera an animal has to be to activate its motion sensor to trigger its image taking.
 It should be somewhat similar to the range your trail camera can take clear photos at.
-The best game cameras will usually have their motion sensors activated when a moving object is detected within 50’ or more out in front of the camera.
+The good quality cameras will usually have their motion sensors activated when a moving object is detected within 50’ or more out in front of the camera.